Paw Paw, Michigan: Overview

 On June 13, 1888, fire again erupted, destroying seven buildings (including 11 businesses and 2 lodges) in the village.

 Paw Paw is in a rural location whose primary agricultural product is grapes, which are used both in the local Michigan wine industry and for juice and jellies.
-The St. Julian Winery and Warner's Winery started in Paw Paw.
+The St. Julian Winery and Warner Vineyards started in Paw Paw.
 Paw Paw has an annual Wine and Harvest Festival, which traditionally occurs the weekend following Labor Day.
 The Festival features a beer tent, bandstand, live music, a popular grape stomping competition among barefoot locals, carnival foods, and fireworks over scenic Maple Lake.
 For three days, the village opens up to celebrate its agricultural roots: its fruit-growing, juice, and wine-making industries.
 Activities in every corner of the village include the traditional grape stomping, wine tasting, 5K run, bicycle classic, and carnival midway, with new fun added each year.

-Paw Paw is named for the pawpaw trees which once grew along the Paw Paw River.